Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Experiments

 \subsection{Metrics}

-Tracking accuracies are measured on the widely used metrics: HOTA \cite{luiten2021hota}, DetA, AssA, MOTA \cite{bernardin2008evaluating} and IDF1 \cite{ristani2016performance}.
-HOTA is a balanced metric, comprehensively evaluating tracking performance across both detection and association, where $HOTA = \sqrt{DetA \cdot AssA}$.
-DetA and MOTA emphasize detection performance, while AssA and IDF1 reflect association capabilities.
-In MOT20, we follow the standard procedure to further report FP, FN and IDSW, where $\text{MOTA} = 1 - (\text{FP} + \text{FN} + \text{IDSW}) / {\text{GT}}$.
+To ensure a fair and standardized comparison with existing literature, we report tracking performance on DanceTrack and SportsMOT using the five most widely adopted metrics: HOTA \cite{luiten2021hota}, DetA, AssA, MOTA \cite{bernardin2008evaluating} and IDF1 \cite{ristani2016performance}.
+HOTA is a balanced metric, comprehensively evaluating tracking performance containing both detection and association, and $HOTA = \sqrt{DetA \cdot AssA}$.
+DetA and MOTA emphasize detection performance, while AssA and IDF1 focus on association capabilities.
+For the MOT20 benchmark, we adhere to its specific evaluation protocol by additionally reporting FP, FN, and IDSW, which are standard indicators for this dataset.
+Specifically, $\text{MOTA} = 1 - (\text{FP} + \text{FN} + \text{IDSW}) / {\text{GT}}$.
 FP, FN, IDSW and GT represent the number of predicted false positives, false negatives, ID switches and annotated ground truth boxes, respectively.